vincentmorneau/apex-pwa/readme.md

 	- replace `CHANGE ME #1` with your file from step 2.
 	- replace `CHANGE ME #2` with your vapid information (email, public key and private key) from Firebase.
 	- replace `CHANGE ME #3` with your Firebase database URL.

----

-More more info, watch the recording of my #Kscope18 session on PWAs.

-Code is well documented, so I recommend reading through the code too.